gaultier/blog/advent_of_code_5.md

 we have done, and the second list as the work to do.

 Let's first define the function.
-For now, it just returns the empty list, noted as `'()`:
+For now, it just returns the empty list:

 ```scheme
 (define (chem-react acc input)